Starr County authorities investigating attempted murder-suicide

 LA GRULLA – Authorities in Starr County are investigating an attempted murder-suicide.

-It happened at a residence on Camelia Street, near FM 2360 on Wednesday morning.
+Police responded to a domestic call at a residence on Camelia Street, near FM 2360 at approximately 3:11 a.m.
+Wednesday.

-Starr County Sheriff’s Office spokesperson Major Carlos Delgado says a man shot his wife and then turned the weapon on himself.
+Upon arrival, the caller said a shooting had occurred and discovered a woman with multiple gunshot wounds, according to La Grulla police.
+She was transported to the hospital.

+A man in the home barricaded himself in a bedroom and shot himself.
+He was transported to the hospital, where he was pronounced dead.

-CHANNEL 5 NEWS is told the woman is in critical condition and her husband died.
+CHANNEL 5 NEWS is told the woman is in critical condition.
 Officials did not release their identities.

+La Grulla police continue to investigate this case with the assistance of the Starr County Sheriff's Office.

 News Video